FrontlineEducation/lapin/readme.md

 ````
 Please refer to [Joi Validation](https://github.com/hapijs/joi) for validation examples, structure and validation options

+#### To Consider ####
+Make sure to use the same messageType, routingKey and exchange options.
+Whenever a `String` option is supplied instead of the `Object` option, lapin will automatically create the ff:
+ - exchange and messageType ( Producer )
+ - exchange, messageType and queue ( Consumer )

 ## Contributing
 All pull requests must follow [coding conventions and standards](https://github.com/School-Improvement-Network/coding-conventions).